collab-project/videojs-record/docs/recorded-data.md

 ## Save data

 Use the `saveAs` method to show a 'Save as' browser dialog where the user can choose the storage location for the recorded data.
-It accepts a `name` object that contains a mapping between the media type and the filename.
+It accepts an object that contains a mapping between the media type and the filename.
 For example:

 ```javascript